dariemcarlosdev/SecureCleanApiWaf/docs/Testing/API_ENDPOINT_TESTING_GUIDE.md

-# API Testing Guide - SecureCleanApiWaf
+# API Testing Guide - CleanArchitecture.ApiTemplate

 > "Comprehensive testing is the cornerstone of reliable APIs—master local development, containerized deployment, and testing tools like Swagger and Postman to ensure your .NET 8 endpoints are production-ready."

 ## Overview

-This guide provides complete instructions for testing all SecureCleanApiWaf API endpoints using multiple approaches.
+This guide provides complete instructions for testing all CleanArchitecture.ApiTemplate API endpoints using multiple approaches.
 Whether you're running the application locally, in a Docker container, or testing with Swagger UI or Postman, this guide covers everything you need to know.

 ---